Our Story

 Starting with the most obvious

-Donations to local rescues, or to your local shelter or non-profit board that supports the shelter are a relatively simple and direct way to support.
+Donations to local rescues or a local shelter are a relatively simple and direct way to support.

 Every purchase made at K&B Greenery contributes to local dog rescue organizations, and you may be able to find local businesses in your area to support that do something similar!
-Here are links to some of our favorites:
+Here are links to some of our favorite rescues for direct donations:

 Kiowa's House Husky Rescue